 - Put a heavy-based saucepan or pan/skillet on heat No 3.
 When mushrooms are prepared pour in a little oil and add the mushrooms.
 Stir through occasionally.
 When they start to leach a brown liquid stay with the pan and stir frequently to prevent scorching.
 Reduce heat if necessary.
 Continue to cook until nicely golden all over.
 Remove from heat and add the mushrooms to a suitable bowl.

-- When all ingredients are ready to be combined, including the puréed tomato, prep the lemon and pour the juice through a fine sieve.
-Put the stew back on heat and stir through occasionally to prevent any scorching.
+- When all ingredients are ready to be combined, including the puréed tomato put the stew back on heat and stir through occasionally to prevent any scorching.
 If using tomato purée add that and make sure it’s well stirred through.